webdriverio/native-demo-app/docs/CONTRIBUTING.md

 ```

 This command will:
-1. Clean and regenerate the native Android project (using `prebuild:clean`)
+1. Clean and regenerate the native Android project (using `expo prebuild --clean --platform android`)
-2. Build the release APK using Expo's build system
+2. Build the release APK using Gradle
+3. Copy the APK to the `apps/release/` directory with a versioned filename

 It will take a few minutes to build a release.
-The `apk`-file can be found in [`android/app/build/outputs/apk/release/`](../android/app/build/outputs/apk/release/).
+The `apk`-file can be found in [`apps/release/`](../apps/release/) with the name format `android.wdio.native.app.v{version}.apk` (e.g., `android.wdio.native.app.v2.0.0.apk`).

+> [!NOTE]
+> The version number is automatically extracted from `package.json`.
+Make sure your `package.json` has the correct version before building a release.

 ### Building iOS